When to Call a Mobile Mechanic: A Beginner’s Guide

 1. The functional operating processes for maladjustment could interfere with proper operation.

-2. Deterioration or leaking in lines, tanks, valves, drain pumps and other parts of the air or hydraulic systems.
+2. Deterioration or leaking in lines, tanks, valves, drain pumps, and other parts of the air or hydraulic systems.

 4. Inspect the hooks for deformation or cracks.
 The hoist chains will require monthly inspection with a certification record as well.
-The certification will include the date of inspection, the signature of the qualified person who performed the inspection and the serial number, or other identifier, of the hook inspected.
+The certification will include the date of inspection, the signature of the qualified person who performed the inspection, and the serial number, or other identifier, of the hook inspected.

-6. Rope reeving for noncompliance with manufacturers recommendations, on a daily or monthly internal.
+6. Rope reeving for noncompliance with manufacturers’ recommendations, on a daily or monthly internal.

 Frequent Inspection

 The frequent inspections should include everything from the Functional Test Inspection plus checking the operating mechanisms.
-The inspector will pay particular attention to the hoist brake, wire rope, load chain, and listen for any abnormal sounds.
+The inspector will pay particular attention to the hoist brake, wire rope, and load chain, and listen for any abnormal sounds.
 The hook and latch will require an inspection as well.

 The Frequent Inspection does not require a record like the Functional Test Inspection, but documentation will show the overhead crane has been inspected, so all operators will know it is safe to use before they start their shift.